gnab/remark/README.md

 ### License

 remark is licensed under the MIT license.
-See LICENCE for further details.
+See LICENSE for further details.